Highfields Park, Nottingham: Features

 To the east, is a lake side terrace and the D. H. Lawrence pavilion with the normal children's play equipment nearby.
 In the sandstone outcrop there are caves.
 When the park was remodelled in 1921, formal gates were constructed to the south of the lake creating a visual axis to the neighbouring Trent building on the escarpment in University Park.
 The gates are grand, with sentinel eagle sculptures on the piers.
 An ornamental bridge spans the brook, and steps lead from the lake side terrace to the lake.
 Here one finds two Chinese stone lion sculptures presented to Nottingham by the city of Ningbo.
 To the south of the lake was extensive planting including the azalea collection and many trees that are suitable for climbing.
 These have been neglected and plans have been made, and are now funded, for restoration.

 On the exterior there was a circular paddling pool, croquet lawns and bowling greens.

 The paddling pool, has gone (November 2015), but the bowlings greens are in use as three croquet lawns complementing the five original croquet lawns.
 The azalea walk is to be re-established (November 2015) through the Lottery Fund grant.
 The Maid Marion motor launch was restored in 2000, but is off the lake until more silt has been removed.

 Wildlife

 Egyptian goose(m) in Highfields Park 2016.

 On the lake there are rails such as moorhen and coots and ducks such as tufted ducks and mallards.
 There are Canada geese and a pair of feral Egyptian geese who in February 2016 hatched four goslings.
 The lake was used by Severn Trent Water as a fish hatchery, so angling was not permitted.

 Highfields lakeside pavilion

 The original Lake pavilion was destroyed by fire in 1999, and couldn't be saved.
 It was replaced by the D H Lawrence pavilion in 2001.
-It contains a theatre, gallery and café.
-It is leased to the university.
+It contains a theatre, gallery hosting exhibitions of archives and rare books from Manuscripts and Special Collections, and a café.
+It is leased to the University of Nottingham.